ibm-cloud-docs/account/context-restrictions-what-is.md

 The contexts that you configure define the restrictions for the associated resources.

-The required resource attributes in network-based access rules are `accountId` and `serviceName`.
+The required resource attributes in context-based restrictions rules are `accountId` and `serviceName`.
 Rules must be scoped to an account and a specific service.
 {: note}

 Context-based restriction rules are applied by the following logic: